occultlang/occult/README.md

 - [ ] Add incrementing with i++ and i-- etc. to codegen
 - [x] Get TinyC working with Ahead-of-Time compilation (made mode is still JIT)

+# Issues
+With my current array implementation in [occlib](https://github.com/occultlang/occlib) there is a slight complexity while adding multidimensional arrays, while it is supported, it is more complex than I'd like...

 # How?
 Right now Occult uses TinyCC as a backend for a JIT compiler, and Occult just compiles its own code into C and it runs on the fly.